 “A Part of Something Great”

-Aissata Diaby, Community Support Professional, has made dozens of Citymeals deliveries accompanying people receiving supports, including Ronald Robinson.
+Aissata Diaby, Community Support Professional, has made dozens of Citymeals deliveries accompanying people receiving support, including Ronald Robinson.
 “We’re a Without Walls program, so we are able to be more flexible when we are able to deliver meals,” Aissata said.
 “We love giving the seniors the food—it’s helping out and we love to do things of that nature.
 It was an exciting time.
 One of the gentlemen we deliver to is blind and hard of hearing, and Ronald really took to him.”

-Enrique Viera from Dorothy and Michael Styler Center said “I’m happy to go to the people’s houses.
+Enrique Viera from Dorothy and Michael Styler Day Services said “I’m happy to go to the people’s houses.
 I get to go up to their houses, knock on the door, bring them food and say hello!
 It makes me happy!
 It’s something to do on Thursdays and it feeds people.”
 Enrique’s peer, Hugh Grant, agreed, saying “It makes me feel good because sometimes I get to help people.”